 The cast does well with their roles.
 Possibly because several of them have worked with Beyer previously, several times in some cases.
-Thankfully they avoid the temptation to overplay the film’s more melodramatic scenes.
-Emery especially stands out as the supportive brother who’s had to make his own sacrifices along the way.
+Thankfully, they avoid the temptation to overplay the film’s more melodramatic scenes.
+Emery especially stands out as the supportive brother who’s hard to make his own sacrifices along the way.

 RANDY’S CANVAS is available on DVD/VOD from Vision Films.